-Spain boasts an overwhelming number of UNESCO-listed World Heritage Sites and the kind of architecture that people travel across the world to see!
+Spain boasts an overwhelming number of UNESCO-listed World Heritage Sites and the kind of architecture that people travel across the world to see.
 Not to mention the incredible works of art and the world-class museums scattered across the country!

 If you’ve ever been to Spain, I’m sure you know that you can’t go far without finding a mesmerizing Church or Cathedral, or being awestruck by some incredible landmark or monument.
 So be sure to pack your favorite Fuji lens for travel, so you can capture all the beauty.

 In a country that has so many amazing monuments and tourist attractions that will take your breath away, it’s a tough choice deciding which should be at the top of your list to visit!
 Especially with fascinating tales and folklore attached to many of them.

 Luckily, we’ve compiled this guide to all the famous, iconic places and most visited monuments in Spain!
 These attractions keep Spain tourism booming, continuously attracting travelers like yourself to experience their enchanting natural beauty!